robinovitch61/wander/README.md

 # with go (https://go.dev/doc/install)
 go install github.com/robinovitch61/wander@latest

-# build from source
-git clone git@github.com:robinovitch61/wander.git
-cd wander
-go build
-mv ./wander /usr/local/bin  # or somewhere else in your PATH

-# OR download prebuilt release from https://github.com/robinovitch61/wander/releases
-# and move the unpacked executable to somewhere in your PATH, e.g. /usr/local/bin
 ```

+You can also download [prebuilt releases](https://github.com/robinovitch61/wander/releases) and move the unpacked
+executable to somewhere in your `PATH`, e.g. `/usr/local/bin`.

 ## Usage